 Benefits: Aggressive looks, Great balance and response, Excellent reliability

-- How To Choose The Best 7 String Guitar
+- How To Choose The Right 7 String For You

 A well-built guitar with impressive playability and features.